XRPLF/xrpl-dev-portal/websocket_api.md

 There is also a deprecated `ledger` parameter which accepts any of the above three formats.
 For the sake of clarity and correctness, we recommend *not using* it.

 If you do not specify a ledger, the `current` (in-progress) ledger will be chosen by default.
-If you provide more than one field specifying ledgers, the `ledger` field will be used first if it exists, falling back to `ledger_hash`.
+If you provide more than one field specifying ledgers, the deprecated `ledger` field will be used first if it exists, falling back to `ledger_hash`.
 The `ledger_index` field is ignored unless neither of the other two are present.

 ## Specifying Currency Amounts ##

 Some API methods require you to specify an amount of currency.
-Depending on whether you are dealing in the network's native XRP currency or other currency units (also known as IOUs), the style for specifying it is very different.
+Depending on whether you are dealing in the network's native XRP currency or other currency units (sometimes referred to as IOUs), the style for specifying it is very different.

 If you are specifying an amount of XRP in JSON, you should provide it in string format.
 (JSON integers are limited to 32 bits, so integer overflows are possible.)
 XRP is formally specified in "drops", which are equivalent to 0.000001 (one 1-millionth) of an XRP each.
 Thus, to represent 1.0 XRP in a JSON document, you would write `"1000000"`.